16th Annual Noir City Film Festival started off in fine style tonight with a terrific double bill paying tribute to Dan Duryea.

 March 2015 Update: I was fortunate to see this film again at the UCLA Festival of Preservation.

-February 2016 Update: TOO LATE FOR TEARS will be out this spring in a dual-format DVD/Blu-ray release from Kino which includes extensive extras.
+February 2016 Update: TOO LATE FOR TEARS will be out from Flicker Alley this spring in a dual-format DVD/Blu-ray release which includes extensive extras.